marthie/SSLParameterReport/README.md

-# SSL Parameter Test for servers
+# SSLParameterTest for servers
 based on the code of TestSSLServer by Thomas Pornin (http://www.bolet.org/TestSSLServer/)

+More information follows soon...